 When you hire a vCISO from SeattlePro, you are hiring a person to represent your organization as a high-level security expert to your customers, partners, vendors, and to your industry.

-Our vCISOs work remotely, usually on a part-time basis, and avoid the typical office politics.
-Because our vCISOs work from home, they don’t have to fight the daily commute.
-This means they have less stress, they can better focus on their work, and can work longer hours in case of an emergency.
+SeattlePro’s vCISOs work remotely, so it’s easy for them to avoid the typical office politics.
+Because our vCISOs work from their home office, they don’t have to deal with the daily commute.
+This means they have less stress, are well-focused, more productive, and can work longer hours in case of an emergency.

 SeattlePro’s vCISOs have no agenda and their only goal is to serve your interest as cybersecurity experts.
 They are truly “independent” contractors who come with a vendor-agnostic view, which is helpful when you want to control the proliferation of vendors and tools in your environment.